-Title Tag Tip: The goal is to use the least amount of characters for your brand name in the title tag.
-This will leave you with more characters to maximize the keywords in the title tag.
+Title Tag Tip: Use the least amount of characters for your brand name in the title tag.
 A way to cut back on characters is to abbreviate where you can.
 For example, don’t write out “Company” but instead use the abbreviation “Co.”

 Title Tag Character Count

-When choosing keyword phrases, utilize the keyword research and competitor analysis to support your decision making process.
-This will help to improve rankings while also increasing traffic from different variations of your chosen keyword phrases.
+Title Tag Tip: When choosing keyword phrases, utilize keyword research and competitor analysis to support your decision making process.

 How to Separate Keyword Phrases in the Title Tag